shreeshailaya/C-DAC-Notes/Python/Readme.md

 ### More about Variables and Data type
-- assiging value and check the address
+- assigning value and check the address
-- Every variable referance is there value not variable name
+- Every variable reference is there value not variable name
 - Garbage Collector not assigned variable are in gc
-- There is no concept of constant in python, but you can make it as CAPITAL variable declearation
+- There is no concept of constant in python, but you can make it as CAPITAL variable declaration
 - Variable assign is done by right to left
 - DATA TYPES :
 1. NONE